Why Insulate Cold Systems?

 The Nature and Cause of Condensation

 Water vapor is naturally attracted from warmer ambient air to cold surfaces.
 The water vapor in the air changes to liquid (condensates) at the cooler surface.
 This same physics applies to cold-water piping.
 If the temperature surrounding the piping drops below the dew point, condensation will form on the pipes.
 The presence of moisture not only robs the system of its thermal efficiency, but it also provides suitable conditions for corrosion, moisture damage, or mold and mildew.
 Without adequate insulation or the right insulation, condensation will form on the pipe.

 No Jacket Required: The Value of Closed-Cell Protection

 The optimum preferred insulation to prevent moisture intrusion has a closed-cell structure.
 The most frequently selected alternative option is open-cell fibrous insulation, which requires a separate vapor retarder, or jacket, that can fail when it is punctured or torn.
 Open-cell material has a non-connecting, random cellular structure.
 Its porous cells have no walls and cannot block moisture migration or wicking inside the insulation.

-Once the jacket is damaged, fibrous insulation may become wet, losing all its thermal properties as well as creating the ideal condition for mold.
+Once the jacket is damaged, fibrous insulation may become wet, losing all its thermal properties as well as creating the ideal condition for mold and poor air quality.

 The theory of condensation control is really quite simple: You must maintain the surface temperature above dew point temperature.
 Dew point is the point at which saturated air starts to condense.
 It is a measure of how much water vapor is actually in the air; the warmer the air is the more water vapor it can hold.
 Relative humidity is a measure of the amount of water in the air compared with the maximum amount of water the air can hold at the current temperature.
 As the amount of water vapor increases at a given temperature, relative humidity increases.
 An increase in temperature increases the Dew Point and the Relative Humidity.